 I’d never heard anybody talk like that in my whole life.
 I looked down at my knees, hoping he wouldn’t notice me.

 One by one he would work through us, berating us, trying to figure out what would hurt us the most.
+Best Boxing Gloves for Kids – Youth’s Top Choice – Shop Best Boxing Kid’s Gloves – We always do our best to make sure that our reviews are as accurate, transparent and up to date as possible.
+Not only do we conduct our own thorough research by sourcing product information from all over the internet, we run our reviews by experienced boxers and boxing coaches that we know to ensure Best Boxing Gloves & Punching Bags at Sportegan – punching bags are the oldest form of boxing and combat sport training dating back more than a century.
+And still today, punching bags provide the most advanced and beneficial training available.
 I will never forget the first time he addressed me, “You, Kelley, you wish you were back at that prep school don’t you.”
 (It wasn’t a question.)
 “All those rich folks baby their kids like precious little treasures.
 Well you’re not precious here, Kelley.
 You’re nothing here.”

 My parents weren’t rich.
 We didn’t even go to restaurants.
 I didn’t tell him.
 I didn’t say anything but, “Yes, sir.”
 None of us ever said anything but, “Yes, sir.
 No, sir.”